londelec/leandcxmlman/source/sections/Annexes/AnalogValueProcessing.rst

    If the current drops below 4mA Invalid [:lemonobgtext:`IV`] quality flag is used to indicate a transducer failure or disconnect.
    :ref:`xmlattr-IEC10xmaAIZeroDeadband` attribute works alongside :ref:`xmlattr-IEC10xmaAIStartOffset` in order to suppress noise around 4mA value and its use is receommended.

-Scaling calculator below shows how leandc analog scaling actually works.
+Scaling calculator below shows how |leandcapp| analog scaling actually works.
 Enter a numeric value in the box 'Start value' and the 'Result' box will show the value after scaling has been applied.
 Scaling attributes are arranged in the order they are applied as shown in the sequence flowchart above.
 Calculator shows intermediate values after each attribute as well as basic math that was applied in each step.